Photo © Getty Images / Marco Bottigelli

 When purchasing a policy with us, you can choose to add a small donation to the price, with 100 percent of the funds raised going directly to more than 240 reputable charities and NGOs, including Save the Children, The Fred Hollows Foundation and SURFAID, to name just a few.

-Since launching the initiative, the World Nomads Footprints program has raised almost $4 million, thanks to the generosity of more than 1.3 million travelers.
+Since launching the initiative, the World Nomads Footprints program has raised AUD$5.8million, thanks to the generosity of over 1 million travelers.

 Each of the projects we support has a focus on ending poverty, protecting the planet and/or making a global shift toward sustainability and resilience, in line with the United Nations Sustainable Development Goals.

-To contribute, simply generate a travel insurance quote for your trip, and as you navigate the purchase path, you can choose to add a donation.
+To contribute, simply get a travel insurance quote for your trip.
+When you get a travel insurance quote, you have the option to make a micro donation.
 Then all you need to do is enjoy your travels knowing you are making a difference.
 You can also keep in touch with us so you can see what project you have helped to fund.

-Why should I consider travel insurance when going overseas?
+Why should I consider travel insurance for my next holiday?*

 You wouldn’t go on a vacation without taking your passport, right?
-It wouldn’t make sense and you wouldn’t get very far.
+You wouldn’t get very far.
 The same goes for travel insurance; it’s something you should consider when getting ready to go on a holiday overseas.

 We all know that as organized as you might be, not everything always goes to plan when you’re venturing abroad – items get lost in transit, flights can be canceled and delayed, and injuries and illness can occur.

-An insurance policy may be able to help in these circumstances, and if you’re a seasoned traveler you’ll know that not only is it inconvenient to have to deal with any of the above, these hiccups can prove costly, especially in another country.
+A travel insurance plan may be able to help, and if you’re a seasoned traveler you’ll know that not only is it inconvenient to have to deal with any of the above, these hiccups can prove costly, especially in another country.

-At World Nomads, we offer two levels of cover – Standard and Explorer – it’s important to consider exactly what you’ll be doing on your vacation before choosing the policy, as there are some differences.
+At World Nomads, we offer different levels of cover depending on your country of residence and on the plan and options you select.
+It’s important you consider exactly what you’ll be doing, where you’ll be going, and what type of vacation you’re planning before choosing a plan, as there are differences.

 • Social enterprise: while on your travels, seek out a social enterprise that assists the local community, for example, in Zambia the markets at Victoria Falls sell locally made goods, the money you spend goes back into the local community.